 The distillery itself is unique.
 Its industrial revolution architecture contrasts pleasingly with the rampaging river and lush forestry on the opposite bank.
 Inside is a warm welcome awaits with a well-stocked gift shop and cosy cafe, offering the perfect stomach liner before a tour and a few drams.

 Distillery tours culminate in a visit to the cavernous warehouse onsite.
-This vast room with it’s vaulted ceiling would have once housed a few hundred weavers working in a cacophony of noise, but today they are replaced by rows and rows of casks, slumbering in eerie silence.
+This vast room with its vaulted ceiling would have once housed a few hundred weavers working in a cacophony of noise, but today they are replaced by rows and rows of casks, slumbering in eerie silence.

-Taste: Caramel, Orange and a little Salt along with a warming hit of Cinnamon and Clove.
-Also, Shortbread and a touch of Lemon.
+Taste: Caramel, orange and a little salt along with a warming hit of cinnamon and clove.
+Also, shortbread and a touch of lemon.
 There’s a subtle but pleasant oiliness that gives a somewhat silky texture on the palate.

-Value for Money: A real quality dram at a relatively low price.
+Thoughts: A real quality dram at a relatively low price.

 If only more 12-year-old’s were bottled at this strength.
 What a difference it can make, especially to a fairly subtle flavour profile like Deanston.
 Chill-filtered and watered down to 40% this dram would lose so much, but thankfully we have a natural presentation that shows the whisky off in its best light.
 I was going to describe this malt as a solid, dependable dram.
 But actually, that would be doing it a disservice.
 It is an excellent 12-year-old from a seriously underrated distillery.